ZIBOWANGKANGYU/ZIBOWANGKANGYU.github.io/_posts/2020-12-18-Vancouver_transit4.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/Vancouver_transit4/plots/output_76_0.png" alt="Map: Random Forest Scenario 1">

-Are our predictions of increase in transit use similar between the two models.
-I have calculated the Pearson correlation coefficient between two sets of predictions, which stand at 0.768.
+Are our predictions of increase in transit use similar between the two models?
+I have calculated the Pearson correlation coefficient between two sets of predictions, which stands at 0.768.
 This result is satisfactory.

 ## Scenario 2: services per capita increases by a fixed percent (10%)